pkardas/notes/books/ddia.md

 it was desynchronised).

 Monotonic clocks - suitable for measuring elapsed time, they are guaranteed to always move forward (time-of-day clock my jump back in time).
-NTS may adjust monotonic clock frequency if it discoveries it is too slow of too fast.
+NTS may adjust monotonic clock frequency if it discovers it is too slow or too fast.

 Software must be designed on the assumption that the network will occasionally be faulty, and the software must handle such faults gracefully.

-> Distributed systems are different from programs running on a single computer - there is no shared memory, only massage passing through unreliable network with variable delays and the systems may suffer from partial failures, unreliable clocks and processing pauses.
+> Distributed systems are different from programs running on a single computer - there is no shared memory, only massage
+> passing through unreliable network with variable delays and the systems may suffer from partial failures, unreliable
+> clocks and processing pauses.

 There are algorithms designed to solve distributed systems problems: